rayaman/multi/README.md

 For real-time assistance with my libraries!
 A place where you can ask questions and get help with any of my libraries.
 Also, you can request features and stuff there as well.</br>
 https://discord.gg/U8UspuA</br>

-**Upcoming Plans:** Adding network support for threading.
-Kind of like your own lua cloud.
-This will require the bin, net, and multi library.
-Once that happens I will include those libraries as a set.
-This also means that you can expect both a standalone and joined versions of the libraries.

 Planned features/TODO
 ---------------------
 - [ ] Make practical examples that show how you can solve real problems
 - [ ] Finish the wiki stuff.
 (11% done) -- It's been at 11% for so long.
 I really need to get on this!
 - [ ] Test for unknown bugs -- This is always going on
-- [x] ~~Network Parallelism~~
+- [x] ~~Network Parallelism~~ This was fun, I have some more plans for this as well

 Known Bugs/Issues
 -----------------

-A bug concerns the SystemThreadedJobQueue, only 1 can be used for now.
-Might change in a future update
+~~A bug concerns the SystemThreadedJobQueue, only 1 can be used for now.
+Might change in a future update~~ :D Fixed

 Usage:</br>
 -----